Leo Flieg

-Leo Flieg (5 November 1893 – 15 March 1939) was a German politician, and a founder member of the Communist Party of Germany, regarded by some as an "Éminence grise" to the national leadership.
-He served as a member of the Prussian regional parliament ("Provinziallandtag") between 1924 and 1933.
-In 1938 he was arrested in Moscow where he had lived for some years.
-He was executed in 1939.
+Leopold "Leo" Flieg (5 November 1893 – 15 March 1939) was a German communist politician.
+A founding member of the Communist Party of Germany, he was regarded by some as an "éminence grise" to the national leadership.
+He served as organizational secretary of the party from 1922 to 1932 and as a member of the Landtag of Prussia from 1924 until the Nazis came to power in 1933.
+He fled to Moscow soon after, where he was arrested in 1938 and executed in 1939, during the Great Purge.

-Life
+Early life

-Leopold Flieg was born into a Jewish working-class family in Berlin.
+Leopold Flieg was born into a Jewish working-class family in Berlin on 5 November 1893.
 His mother and sister, along with a number of relatives, would be murdered in the Holocaust.

 On leaving school Flieg undertook a commercial apprenticeship at a bank, and he worked as a bank official till the outbreak of the war.
 In 1908, aged fifteen, he joined the Young Socialists.
 Three years later, still aged only eighteen, he joined the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD) itself.
 1911 was also the year in which he became a member of the "Zentralverband der Handlungsgehilfen" (loosely: "National Clerical Workers' Union").
 There are indications that he was already on the fringes of the social circle centred on the political pioneers, Rosa Luxemburg and Karl Liebknecht.
 During the First World War Flieg was conscripted into the army, but he was wounded early on and spent the war years in Berlin where he was employed as a "soldier-clerk" in the "secret department" of the General Staff.

 During the war years Flieg was involved actively with the anti-war Spartacus League, and he was one of the founders of one of the Free Socialist Youth ("Freie sozialistische Jugend") organisations of the time.
-In 1918, working as secretary for Leo Jogiches, a close friend of Rosa Luxemburg he increasingly became an "insider" with the leadership of what would soon become the German Communist Party.
+In 1918, working as secretary for Leo Jogiches, a close friend of Rosa Luxemburg he increasingly became an "insider" with the leadership of what would soon become the Communist Party.
 Flieg was always noted for his discretion and reticent demeanour, however.
 His manner was famously measured and he never raised his voice.
 During 1918 he began a lifelong friendship with Willi Münzenberg, but the extent of his influence in extremist left-wing circles during the crucial final months of 1918 remains unclear.